darwinquezada/elm_fid_IPS/README.md

 ## Usage

-1. ** **
   * To run the experiments please use the following file.

 ```sh
   Run_EML_FID.m
 ```

-Once the models are trained you can change the "train" parameter to "False" in the config file (config.json) in order to use the model saved.
-If you want to train the models with different hyperparameters you can change them in the config file.
 <!-- LICENSE -->
 ## License